Sirhan Sirhan

+Sirhan Bishara Sirhan (/sɪərˈhɑːn/; سرحان بشارة سرحان Sirḥān Bišāra Sirḥān; born March 19, 1944) is a Jordanian man who assassinated Senator Robert F. Kennedy, the younger brother of American president John F. Kennedy and a candidate for the Democratic nomination in the 1968 United States presidential election, on June 5, 1968.
+Kennedy died the next day at the Good Samaritan Hospital of Los Angeles.
+On April 17, 1969, Sirhan was convicted of first-degree murder, among other charges, and subsequently sentenced to death by gas chamber.
+In 1972, this was commuted to a life sentence in the aftermath of People v.
+Anderson.
+The circumstances surrounding the attack, which took place five years after President Kennedy's assassination, have led to numerous conspiracy theories.

-Sirhan was born to an Arab Christian family in Jerusalem, where he attended a Lutheran school.
-In 1989, he told David Frost: "My only connection with Robert Kennedy was his sole support of Israel and his deliberate attempt to send those 50 bombers to Israel to obviously do harm to the Palestinians."
-Some scholars believe that the assassination was the first major incident of political violence in the U.S. stemming from the Palestinian–Israeli conflict in the Middle East.
+In 1989, Sirhan told British journalist David Frost: "My only connection with Robert Kennedy was his sole support of Israel and his deliberate attempt to send those 50 fighter jets to Israel to obviously do harm to the Palestinians."
+Some scholars believe that the assassination was the first major incident of political violence in the United States stemming from the Israeli–Palestinian conflict (Sirhan carried out the attack on the first anniversary of the 1967 Arab–Israeli War), though it occurred at a time when the American public was overwhelmingly focused on the Vietnam War.

-Sirhan was convicted of murder and is serving a life sentence at the Richard J. Donovan Correctional Facility in San Diego County, California.
-On August 27, 2021, after years of being denied parole, he was granted parole by a two-person panel of the California parole board.
-Prosecutors declined to participate or to oppose his release under a policy by Los Angeles County District Attorney George Gascón.
-On January 13, 2022, Governor Gavin Newsom blocked Sirhan's release on parole.
+Sirhan is incarcerated at Richard J. Donovan Correctional Facility near San Diego.
+On August 27, 2021, after 15 years of being denied parole by the local state board, he was granted parole by a two-person panel.
+Prosecutors declined to participate in or oppose his release in accordance with the directive of Los Angeles County District Attorney George Gascón that the prosecutors' role ends at sentencing and they should not influence decisions to release prisoners.
+On January 13, 2022, California governor Gavin Newsom blocked Sirhan's release on parole.
 He was denied parole again on March 1, 2023.